Effects of Non-Conformal Boundary on Entanglement Entropy: Introduction

 Where $S_{EE}(r)$ is the entanglement entropy for a spherical region of radius $r$.
 It was shown in \cite{Casini:2017vbe} that Strong Subaddivity \cite{SSA} along with Lorentz invarience and the ``Markov property'' \cite{Casini:2017roe} which applies to the vacuum of a quantum field theory, implies that (among other things) the renormalization group flow of the entanglement entropy must obey: \be \Delta \tilde{\mu}_{IR} \le \Delta \tilde{\mu}_{UV} \ee Where the $\Delta$ here refers to subtracting the corresponding entanglement entropy of the pure (unperturbed) ultraviolet theory and ``infrared'' means $r \to \infty$ while ``ultraviolet'' means $r \to 0$.\footnote{It's worth noting that neither side is necessarily positive definite} Hueristically, the point is that this generalized area law coefficient $\tilde{\mu}$ is a quantity which depends on scale, interpolating between ultraviolet and infrared fixed points, and this behavior is constrained by the irreversability of the renormalization group flow.

 Strictly speaking, for half Minkowski space the boundary breaks the bulk Lorentz Invarience, so the result (\ref{SSA_Req}) does not apply.
-However the monotonicity of our result is illustrative \footnote{The result \cite{Casini:2018nym} was actually proven while this work was in the process of publication, and was meant to be evidence for the generalization, which in fact has now been proven!} of the $g$-theorem \cite{Casini:2016fgb} found for boundary conformal field theories in $D=2$ and which was generalized in \cite{Casini:2018nym}, which applies specifically to the second term (\ref{gammaterm}).
+However the monotonicity of our result is illustrative \footnote{The result \cite{Casini:2018nym} was actually proven while this work was in the process of publication!
+Building on the work in \cite{Fursaev:2016inw}} of the entropic $g$-theorem \footnote{The $g$-theorem was originally proposed in a non-entropic context, much like the $c$-theorem, in \cite{Affleck:1991tk}, was proven using the boundary beta-function in \cite{Friedan:2003yc}, and extended to $D=3$ in \cite{Jensen:2015swa} } \cite{Casini:2016fgb} found for boundary conformal field theories in $D=2$ and which was generalized in \cite{Casini:2018nym}, which applies specifically to the second term (\ref{gammaterm}).
 This confirms the conventional wisdom that results such as (\ref{SSA_Req}) reflect, again more fundamentally, the irreversability of the renormalization group which we might expect to apply for more general backgrounds and appear in whatever way is appropriate given the nature of the physics involved in conformal symmetry breaking.

 Third, the results for Anti-de Sitter space, when combined with a geometric contribution which we also compute, provide a test for the recent proposal \cite{Faulkner:2013ana} for the $\frac{1}{N}$ corrections to the celebrated Ryu-Takayangi formula \cite{Ryu:2006bv}.
 The full statement is that the entanglement entropy of the conformal field theory dual to the bulk Anti-de Sitter space, which we think of as embedded in a holographic quantum theory of gravity, is given by: \be S_{EE}^{CFT, \partial \gamma}=\frac{A_{\gamma}}{4G}+\frac{\delta A_{\gamma}}{4G}+S_{EE}^{AdS, \gamma}+S_{Wald}+S_{ren} \ee The first term ($\sim N^2$) is the Ryu-Takayanagi term, the other terms ($\sim N^0$) include the 1-loop correction to the area, the bulk entanglement entropy, and corrections from curvature couplings and renormalization counterterms.